apache/camel/examples/camel-example-spring-jms/README.txt

 ====================

 This example shows how to work with the Camel-JMS Component.
-It can be run using Maven or Ant.
+It can be run using Maven.

 The example consumes messages from a queue and invoke the bean with the received message